Vladimír Večtomov

-Vladimír Večtomov (February 2, 1946 – October 12, 2015) was a Czech classical guitarist.
+Vladimír Večtomov (2 February 1946 – 12 October 2015) was a Czech classical guitarist.

+Biography

 He studied at Prague Conservatory under the tutelage of Štěpán Urban, 1964–1968, and gave his first concert at the age of 17.
 He concluded his studies in Mexico with a concert at Palacio de Bellas Artes in Mexico City.
 In 1973 he performed as a soloist in Bergen, Norway, with Slovak Chamber Orchestra.
 In 1974 he performed Bach's catalog in London to notable acclaim.
 From 1972 to 1976 he was a professor at Prague Conservatory.